faja1234/Thesis_AFajkusz_UvA_2024/README.md

-# Thesis_AFajkusz_UvA_2024
+# Thesis Work Master IS - DS track
-Thesis Work Repository of András Fajkusz
+This repository contains all the important workfiles for the Thesis Work.